 - Site Overview Existing conditions of the Peirce Island Wastewater Treatment Facility in November 2016.
-Prior to construction, the treatment process consisted of the Aerated Grit Chambers, followed by the Primary Clarifiers and Chlorine Contact Tanks. - Site Work Work to restore and bring the site to final grade is continuing.
-Installation of the remaining of the paving and walkways is continuing.
-Work to install the permanent fence has been completed.

-• Existing Sludge Processing Building/New Operations/Lab Building - The last major building at the site that is under construction is the conversion of the existing Sludge Processing Building to the new Operations/Lab Building.
-Work to complete the building envelope and install the metal panel façade for the Upper Level has been completed.
-On the roof of the building, work to install the HVAC equipment is continuing.
-On the Upper Level, preparation for the seamless flooring is ongoing.
-The suspended ceiling grid is being installed throughout the Upper Level.
-Tile work in the Locker Rooms has been completed, and work to install the plumbing fixtures is underway.
-In the Lower Level at the Electrical Room, electricians are continuing to pull wires to the Motor Control Center which distributes power for the various pieces of equipment.
-The Lower Level is a process space and houses the Plant Water Pumps which provide treated effluent to various processes on site.
-Work to start up the pumps has been completed.
-Painting of mechanical process piping is continuing on the Lower Level.
-Work to install the HVAC, plumbing and fire protection equipment in the Mechanical Room is continuing.
+Prior to construction, the treatment process consisted of the Aerated Grit Chambers, followed by the Primary Clarifiers and Chlorine Contact Tanks. - Site Work Work to restore the site and staging areas is continuing.
+Demobilization is continuing. - Existing Sludge Processing Building/New Operations/Lab Building The last major building at the site that is under construction is the conversion of the existing Sludge Processing Building to the new Operations/Lab Building.
+The exterior sign has been added to the main entrance of the building.
+On the Upper Level, installation of the flooring is continuing.
+In the Laboratory, the new cabinetry has been placed and installation is underway, this includes plumbing and countertops.
+The suspended ceiling grid has been installed throughout the Upper Level.
+Work to install the plumbing fixtures is underway.
+In the Lower Level, permanent lighting is being installed, and painting of the fire protection lines is underway.